westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 </center>

-All functions will behave in the same manner regardless of the type of disk being used.
-The only exception to this principle is the `zbc_errno()` function inability to report detailed error information when the zoned block device driver is used.
-The reason for this is that the kernel I/O stack does not have the ability to propagate up to the application the detailed information provided in command sense data with failed commands.
+All functions behave in the same manner regardless of the type of disk that is used.
+The only exception to this is the `zbc_errno()` function's inability to report detailed error information when the zoned block device driver is used.
+The reason for this is that the kernel I/O stack does not have the ability to propagate up to the application the detailed information that is provided in SCSI/ATI sense data for failed commands.

 ## Utilities

-*libzbc* also provides several command line applications to manipulate zoned disks by calling the library functions.
-The list of applications provided is shown in the table below.
+*libzbc* provides several command line applications for manipulating zoned disks by calling the library functions.
+The list of applications provided is shown in the table below:

 <center>